Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Policies differ based on the carrier, but you typically get a full refund before your departure date if you buy a flexible, business or premium ticket.

-Value tickets may allow free changes or cancellations until two weeks before departure, charge fees for canceling or changing or may not offer refunds at all.
+Value tickets may allow free changes or cancellations, charge fees for canceling and changing routes or may not offer refunds at all.
 In some cases, you won’t pay fees if you get the coronavirus and show proof.

 Travel agencies and online travel agencies (OTAs)

-If you booked through a travel agency, you’re at the mercy of your agent’s or their partner company’s refund policy.
-This includes OTA sites like Expedia and Booking.com.
-Some agents may offer refunds as part of the package, while others charge fees.
+If you booked through a travel agency, you’re at the mercy of your agency’s refund policy, including OTA sites like Expedia and Booking.com.
+Some agencies offer refunds as part of the package, while others charge fees.

 Refund your hotel and attraction bookings

 Most hotels and attraction tickets have flexible policies on cancellations, at least until several days before your scheduled arrival.
-You might see these common refund policies:
+Common refund policies:

 Online travel agencies